 Interesting facts

-This summer Paris will become only the second city to host three summer Olympic games.
-The games will run from 26th July until 11th August 2024.
+In summer 2024 Paris became only the second city to host three summer Olympic games.
+The games ran from 26th July until 11th August 2024 and used some of the city's most iconic destinations as backdrops to team and individual events.

 Distance from airports